-- Another option is to cover the stained area with baking soda and scrub with a moistened scrubbing sponge.
+- If you would prefer not to use bleach, another option is to cover the stained area with baking soda and scrub with a moistened scrubbing sponge.
 It will take some elbow grease, but the stains will be removed.

 - Other commercial cleaners can also be applied to the stains following the manufacturer’s instructions.

 - Scrub them with a scrubbing sponge.
 If the cleaner is abrasive, avoid using too much pressure as it may damage the surface.

 - When the stains are removed, rinse the seat completely, allow it to dry and reinstall.

 Additional Tips and Ideas

 - Bar Keepers Friend is a cleaner that works well for removing stains from plastic, acrylic, and other surfaces.
 It is readily available at most major stores.

 - For easiest stain removal, clean the toilet seat every couple of days with either a bathroom cleaner or natural cleaner.
 Sanitizing and disinfecting wipes are available from brands like Clorox and Lysol.
 They make these cleanings quick and nearly effortless while keeping the stains away.